-- when two people are covered under one cover, and - we've paid a claim for Life Cover.
+- when two people are covered under one cover on a first event basis, and - we've paid a claim for life cover

-In this situation, you may take out new Life Cover but only for the person covered on the original cover who wasn't the cause of the claim.
+In this situation, you may take out new life cover but only for the person covered on the original cover who wasn't the cause of the claim.
 This person will have to agree to this new cover being taken out.